The state of Nevada provides several veteran benefits. This page explains those benefits.

 Nevada has two veterans cemeteries, in Fernley and Boulder City.
 There is no charge for the plot, vault and opening & closing of a gravesite for a veteran.
-A $450 fee (subject to change) is charged for the burial of the spouse or dependent of a veteran.
+A small fee is charged for the burial of the spouse or dependent of a veteran.